Dolphin: In history and religion

 Dionysus was once captured by Etruscan pirates who mistook him for a wealthy prince they could ransom.
 After the ship set sail Dionysus invoked his divine powers, causing vines to overgrow the ship where the mast and sails had been.
 He turned the oars into serpents, so terrifying the sailors that they jumped overboard, but Dionysus took pity on them and transformed them into dolphins so that they would spend their lives providing help for those in need.
 Dolphins were also the messengers of Poseidon and sometimes did errands for him as well.
 Dolphins were sacred to both Aphrodite and Apollo.

 "Dolfin" was the name of an aristocratic family in the maritime Republic of Venice, whose most prominent member was the 13th-century Doge Giovanni Dolfin.

 In Hindu mythology the Ganges river dolphin is associated with Ganga, the deity of the Ganges river.
 The dolphin is said to be among the creatures which heralded the goddess' descent from the heavens and her mount, the Makara, is sometimes depicted as a dolphin.

 The Boto, a species of river dolphin that resides in the Amazon River, are believed to be shapeshifters, or encantados, who are capable of having children with human women.

-There are comparatively few surviving myths of dolphins in Polynesian cultures, in spite of their maritime traditions and relevance of other marine animals such as sharks and seabirds; unlike these, they are more often perceived as food than as totemic symbols.
+There are comparatively few surviving myths of dolphins in Polynesian cultures, in spite of their maritime traditions and reverence of other marine animals such as sharks and seabirds; unlike these, they are more often perceived as food than as totemic symbols.
 Dolphins are most clearly represented in Rapa Nui Rongorongo, and in the traditions of the Caroline Islands they are depicted similarly to the Boto, being sexually active shapeshifters.